vNPro3s/ai_chatbots_jossis/pro_files/intro.md

 <div style="text-align:justify">

-As the old proverb said,  "Tell me, and I'll forget; show me, and I may remember; involve me, and I'll understand."
+As the old proverb said:
+> "Tell me, and I'll forget; show me, and I may remember; involve me, and I'll understand."

 So, there is no better way to start this relatively short introduction to the Python programming language than with examples.
 Our motivation is straightforward because many of NLP's contemporary methods are supported by Python solutions.

 ```Python
 # this is a simple comment in Python